New York City District Council of Carpenters Pension Fund v. SolarWinds Corporation

-Lead Plaintiff Has Reached a Proposed Settlement of the Action for $26 Million
+Lead Plaintiff Has Settled the Action for $26 Million

-Lead Plaintiff New York City District Council of Carpenters Pension Fund , on behalf of itself and the Settlement Class, has reached a proposed settlement of the Action for $26,000,000 in cash that, if approved, will resolve the Action (the “Settlement”).
+Lead Plaintiff New York City District Council of Carpenters Pension Fund, on behalf of itself and the Settlement Class, has settled the Action for $26,000,000 in cash (the "Settlement").

 all persons who purchased or otherwise acquired the common stock of SolarWinds from October 18, 2018 through December 17, 2020, inclusive (the “Class Period”), and who were damaged thereby.

-Certain persons and entities are excluded from the Settlement Class by definition (see paragraph 25 of the Notice) or may request exclusion pursuant to the instructions set forth in the Notice (see paragraphs 55 to 58 of the Notice).
+Certain persons and entities are excluded from the Settlement Class by definition (see paragraph 25 of the Notice).

-Please read the Notice to fully understand your rights and options.
-Copies of the Notice and Claim Form can be found in the Case Documents list on the right of this page.
+Copies of the Notice can be found in the Case Documents list on the right of this page.
 You may also visit the case website, SolarWindsSecuritiesLitigation.com, for more information about the Settlement.

 Background and History of the Litigation